martijnat/rice3d/README.md

 optional arguments:
-  -h, --help            show this help message and exit -F FRAMERATE, --framerate FRAMERATE
+  -h, --help            show this help message and exit -b, --blockcharacters
+                        Use block characters, may not work with all terminals/fonts
+  -F FRAMERATE, --framerate FRAMERATE
                         Maximum framerate when drawing multiple frames -f FRAMECOUNT, --framecount FRAMECOUNT